Jamazi4/bimcat/node-notes.md

 okay now combo can handle boolean

-important thing to do - now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't have to go through the same node couple of times

 planes and extruded geometry don't work in one group:

 `groupNode.ts:54 THREE.BufferGeometryUtils: .mergeGeometries() failed with